nur-ag/ELENE/README.md

 Based on the Official code for [**GNN-As-Kernel**](https://github.com/LingxiaoShawn/GNNAsKernel) for evaluation consistency.

-We introduce two explicit, edge-level ego-network (ELENE) encodings --- ELENE and ELENE-L.
+We introduce ELENE (edge-level ego-network encodings) with the two variants presented in the paper --- ELENE and ELENE-L.

 This code is sufficient to reproduce all the results reported in our paper.
 Using our configurations and scripts, you may also reproduce results from the original GNN-AK.

 We provide an overview of our effort to keep [this research reproducible in REPRODUCIBILITY.md](./REPRODUCIBILITY.md).

+For the reproducibility checklist, consult [our annotated PDF](./ELENE-ReproducibilityChecklist-v2.0.pdf)

 ## Setup